 If your results seem too good, you might be right.

-When testing machine learning applications, we want to make sure our models are not “cheating”.
-An example of such a scenario is when some of the features have a higher correlation with the target than they should.
+When testing ML applications, we want to make sure our models are not “cheating.”
+An example is when some of the features have a higher correlation with the target than they should.

-Imagine for instance that you are trying to predict property price given all sorts of parameters such as size, zip code, proximity to public transit, location, etc. now what if one of the fields in the training data is price/sqft.
+Imagine that you are trying to predict property price given all sorts of parameters such as size, zip code, proximity to public transit,and location.
+Now, what if one of the fields in the training data is price/sqft?
 Of course, if we know the size and the price/sqft of the property, we don’t actually need an ML model to solve our problem.

-One way to detect if we are dealing with such a case is to look at the correlation matrix between the different features and the target.
+One way to know if we are dealing with such a case is by looking at the correlation matrix between the different features and the target.
 If there are any features that have an extremely high correlation with the target, something might be fishy.

 Another thing to check is whether we can predict some features from other features at high rates.
 This enables us to detect more complex relationships between features that we might have missed otherwise.

 The accuracy score on the test set is not everything.
 We would want our model to be robust, calibrated, and understandable to minimize unwanted surprises and get good results in production.